marcin-lawrowski/wise-chat/readme.txt

 * Option to give ban and/or delete permissions to each user role separately
 * Option to auto-hide users list on the narrow screens
 * Messages timestamp split to two spans - date and time
+* Disabled horizontal scrollbar on users list
 * Fixed: word wrapping of the long messages
+* Fixed: users list moves to the bottom on narrow screens

 = 2.1 =
 * Read-only mode for anonymous users